cwi-dis/CardioceptionVR/README.md

 ## Set up

-Once you have made a copy of this repo, you can use unity editor version 2020.3 to run it.
-This project was never intended to be 'built' and I always ran it from the editor so that I could monitor the console easily.
-This project was built off of the excite-o-meter framework (see [here](https://sites.google.com/view/exciteometer/) and [here](https://github.com/luisqtr/exciteometer) for it's documentation and [here](https://ieeexplore.ieee.org/document/9583798) for a paper about it).
-The 'main experiment' scene will not function unless there is an ECG stream detected from the polarH10 sensor.
-In order to set up the sensor so that it can stream to unity, see [this documentation](https://github.com/luisqtr/exciteometer/blob/main/docs/2_SetupDevices.md)*.
+Once you have made a copy of this repo, you can use Unity editor version 2020.3 to run it.
+This project was never intended to be 'built', and wa always run from the editor to allow easy monitoring of the console.
+This project was based on the Excite-O-Meter framework (see [here](https://sites.google.com/view/exciteometer/) and [here](https://github.com/luisqtr/exciteometer) for its documentation and [here](https://ieeexplore.ieee.org/document/9583798) for a paper about it).
+The 'main experiment' scene will not function unless there is an ECG stream detected from the Polar H10 monitor.
+In order to set up the sensor so that it can stream to Unity, see [this documentation](https://github.com/luisqtr/exciteometer/blob/main/docs/2_SetupDevices.md)*.

 There are three modalities as part of the 'main experiment': an audio only condition, visual condition, and audio-visual condition.
-The order in which these modalities occur is set by the particpant ID. see "Guide to Counterbalancing" below to control the order.
+The order in which these modalities occur is set by the particpant ID, which automatically assigns the correct counterbalancing order.
 The default setting for number of trials in each condition is set at 15, but this can be changed under the `canvas -> heart` game object in the 'main practice' scene.

 The scene order is set as follows: